-Technical indicator description sheet A2 Alignment More effective poverty alleviation A1 Indicator short name Percentage of the municipality's operating budget on free basic services to A3 Results- Output A7 Rationale Measuring the percentage of the operating budget spent on free basic services is indicative of the portion of the budget expended on povert alleviation and also of financial viability of the municipality. indigent households chain level A8 Definition The amount municipal operating budget expended on free basic services to indigent households (R-value) as a percentage of the tot operating budget of the municipality for the period.
-INDICATOR ASSIGNMENT GG6.11 A4 Back to Basics pillar Building capable local government institutions A9 Indicator Formula free basic servi get expenditure on value of the total t 100 A5 Unit of measurement Percentage expenditure A6 Frequency of reporting Quarterly A10 Indicator origin ed on CoGT consultation A departmental s A11 Notes on calculation None A12 Additional notes None orting esibility Арр lies to Munic cipal Cate gory R eadiness Ме etro Me tro Yes Tier 1 B1 Data Element (1) R-value of operating budget expenditure on free basic services B4 Source BAS C1 Data Element (2) Total operating budget for the municipality C4 Source Annual Budget B2 Frequency of collection Quarterly B5 Units R-value C2 Frequency of collection Quarterly C5 Units R-value B3 Definition expended on free registered wi ount (R-value) of op basic services to in th the municipality free basic service a digent households as well as any C3 Definition The total amount (R-value) of operating budget of the municipality for the period under review.
+Technical indicator description sheet A2 Alignment More effective poverty alleviation A1 Indicator short name Percentage of the municipality's operating budget on free basic services to A3 Results- chain level Output A7 Rationale Measuring the percental budget spent on free basic of the portion of the budge alleviation and also of finemunicipa ervices is indicative expended on poverty cial viability of the indigent households Chain level A8 Definition The amount municipal operating budget expended on free basic services to indigent households (R-value) as a percentage of the to operating budget of the municipality for the period.
+INDICATOR ASSIGNMENT GG6.11 A4 Back to Basics pillar Building capable local government institutions A9 Indicator Formula free basic servi get expenditure on value of the total t 100 A5 Unit of measurement Percentage expenditure A6 Frequency of reporting Quarterly A10 Indicator origin ed on CoGT. consultation A departmental s A11 Notes on calculation None A12 Additional notes None orting esibility Арр lies to Munic cipal Cate gory Ro eadiness Ме etro Me tro Yes Tier 1 B1 Data Element (1) R-value of operating budget expenditure on free basic services B4 Source BAS C1 Data Element (2) Total operating budget for the municipality C4 Source Annual Budget B2 Frequency of collection Quarterly B5 Units R-value C2 Frequency of collection Quarterly C5 Units R-value B3 Definition expended on free registered wi ount (R-value) of op basic services to in th the municipality free basic service a digent households as well as any C3 Definition The total amount (R-value) of operating budget of the municipality for the period under review.
 B6 Notes None C6 Notes None.